uml-ubicomp-2016-spring/ubicomp16-SmartFridge/README.md

 # ubicomp16-SmartFridge
-Add project description here

 Application allowing to check if the door is closed or open.
 Through this application as the user opens the door the image is captured.

 # Contributors
-Vignesh Dhamodaran
+>Vignesh Dhamodaran
-Avnesh Reddy Pundru
+>Avnesh Reddy Pundru
-Ragarsha Velmula
+>Ragarsha Velmula

-# Progress (Week 3/28)
-Add progress here